Glendale Unified School District

 The Glendale Unified School District is a school district based in Glendale, California, United States.
 The school district serves the city of Glendale, portions of the city of La Cañada Flintridge and the unincorporated communities of Montrose and La Crescenta.
 It consists of 20 elementary schools, 4 middle schools, 4 high schools and 3 facilities for homeschoolers and special-needs students.

 In the 2008–2009 school year, the district served 26,744 students and expects enrollment to decline 1–2% in each of the next three years.
 As of 2002, it was the third-largest district in Los Angeles County and among the thirty-largest in the State of California.
 It is the 254th largest in the nation by student population.

 In 2009 the GUSD had 2,620 employees, of which about half are classroom teachers.

 Beginning in the 2016–2017 school year, GUSD started officially commemorating the Armenian genocide, having April 24 off as a holiday.
 They are the first school district in the nation to do so.

 History

-In 2013, the district hired the company Geo Listening to monitor social media accounts of students enrolled in the district.
-Richard Sheehan, the superintendent of Glendale Unified, said "The whole purpose is student safety."
+Early history (1879-1935)

+In 1879, the now-defunct Sepulveda School District was formed to educate all children residing within the area of the former Rancho San Rafael.

+The Glendale Union High School District was formed in 1901.

+Glendale Junior College was founded in 1927 to serve the Glendale Union High School District.

+Formation (1936)

+Glendale schools reorganized as the Glendale Unified School District in 1936.

+21st Century (2000-Present)

+Term limits

+School Board member Shant Sahakian first proposed term limits for elected School Board members in May 2018, proposing that School Board members can serve a maximum of three, four-year terms, for a total of twelve years of service on the Board of Education.
+The Board of Education unanimously approved the proposal at a January 2022 meeting.